 You know.
 These young ones do not know anything today.

 Jasiowa's cottage was close to ours, but they lived here years ago.

 Of course, I remember this.
 I will not forget it until the end of my life.

-Some Jews fled into the countryside here and into the forest.
+Some Jews fled into the countryside here and the forest.

 The little girl?
-That was Marysia, Mateychak's youngest daughter.
+That was Marysia, the Mateychak family's youngest daughter.

 She was three years old.
 Very talented was she.
 She became a schoolmistress!

 No. I was not involved in hiding anyone at that time.

 I think it was in 1943 that someone was around our barn, but only in the nighttime.
 Several times, I put some eggs and bread there.